 Speaking specifically to the All-Clad 12-inch skillet, testers say its cooking surface is roomy enough to hold an entire cut-up chicken without crowding and the pan's weight and balance are comfortable to handle.
 Tests also show that it's highly durable, and owners agree; many refer to it as an "heirloom" that they plan to pass on to their children.
 This skillet also comes in a 10-inch size that gets equally good reviews.

-If you're willing to trade a bit of performance for a lower price tag, you'll probably be perfectly happy with the Cuisinart MultiClad Pro 12-Inch Skillet (Est. $70).
-It's ratings with owners are right up there with the All-Clad skillet, but at about half the price.
+If you're willing to trade a bit of performance for a lower price tag, you'll probably be perfectly happy with the Cuisinart MultiClad Pro 12-Inch Skillet (Est. $55).
+It's ratings with owners -- and results in professional testing -- are close to that of the All-Clad frying pan, but at about half the price.
 Many say the Cuisinart MultiClad performs very well in a wide variety of culinary tasks, including browning, searing and general cooking, and that it heats quickly and evenly.
 It's reported as very well-balanced, with a flat, stable bottom and sturdy construction, although one professional testing organization says it's heavier and more awkward to deal with than the All-Clad.
 Those with smoothtop stoves say it works extremely well, with very good contact and no warping.
 This Cuisinart skillet comes in three sizes: the 12-inch skillet has a helper handle to make it easier to transport; the 8-inch and 10-inch skillets do not.

-As with the All-Clad pan, the Cuisinart gets complaints from those who are disappointed with its lack of nonstick properties, but, as many point out, there is a learning curve to stainless steel.
-Both the Cuisinart and the All-Clad 12-inch skillets may need a bit of elbow grease to clean, but soaking then in hot, soapy water for a while will definitely make it easier.
+As with the All-Clad pan, the Cuisinart gets complaints from those who are disappointed with its lack of nonstick properties, but, as many point out, including us, there is a learning curve to stainless steel.
+Both the Cuisinart and the All-Clad 12-inch skillets may need a bit of elbow grease to clean, but soaking them in hot, soapy water for a while first will definitely make it easier.